ledlaux/pikoPD/README.md

 [Read manual](https://github.com/ledlaux/pikoPD/blob/main/docs/manual.md)

-- Hardware configuration is done by adjusting the `board.json` file
+- Hardware configuration is done by adjusting the `board.json` file.
+- Use only **hvcc supported PD objects** in your patches.
-- The `[send]` and `[receive]` object names in the Pure Data patch **must exactly match** (case-sensitive) the **name** defined in `board.json`.
+- The `[s name @hv_param]` and `[r name @hv_param]` object names in PD patch must exactly match (case-sensitive) the name defined in `board.json`.
-- Check for the correct `@hv_param` argument for you PD objects.
-- You can rename sends and receives as you wish.
-Currently, there is no enforced naming convention.
-- There’s no need to remove objects from board.json.
-The script automatically includes only objects present in the patch and ignores unconnected.
+- The script automatically includes objects present in the patch and ignores unconnected.
-- Verify the correct pin configuration (e.g., **pin 1 corresponds to GPIO1**).
-- **If you change board or MIDI mode in `board.json` and encounter compile-time errors, remove the project build folder or rename project in the command to rebuild files.**
+- If you change board and MIDI mode or encounter compile-time errors remove the project folder or rename it to rebuild files.
-- Tested on **macOS**.
+- Tested on macOS.
 - If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).